near/docs/docs/bos/queryapi/how-works.md

 [Pagoda Inc.](https://pagoda.co) runs and manages all the infrastructure of QueryAPI, including NEAR Lake nodes to store the data in JSON format on AWS S3.

 - NEAR Lake indexing is hosted on AWS S3 buckets.
-- Coordinator is hosted on GCP.
-- Runners are hosted on AWS SQS and AWS Lambda.
+- Coordinator and Runners are hosted on GCP.
 - Hasura GraphQL API server is hosted on GCP.

 :::caution Pricing